What if your child DOES know Right from Wrong and chooses to do Wrong?

 Of course, she needs to replace the item, either out of her allowance or by doing chores.
 That’s not a “consequence” in the sense of punishment; that’s just cleaning up her own mess, like cleaning up the milk when she spills it.
 When she calms down, she’ll be open to that suggestion, as long as she feels connected and understood.
 (What if she isn’t?
 That’s defiance.
 More on that in a minute!)

 Notice the thread here?
 Of course kids need to make repairs when they act out.
-But punishment just drives the feelings underground and makes the bad behavior worse.
-Healing the feelings that are driving the behavior is what prevents a repeat of the misbehavior.
+But punishment just drives the feelings underground and makes the bad behaviour worse.
+Healing the feelings that are driving the behaviour is what prevents a repeat of the misbehaviour.
 You’re never ignoring it.
 You’re healing it at the source.

 Kids choose Right over Wrong when: